 Nestled between Kenai Fjords National Park and the Kenai Mountains, this charming port city is one of the bucket lists of Alaska.
 You’ll also be treated to spectacular views of Mount Marathon which is the city’s backdrop.

-With its bustling harbor, fantastic hiking trails, such as the incredible Exit Glacier Hike, and charming art galleries, this breathtaking place has something for everyone.
+With its bustling harbor, fantastic hiking trails, such as the incredible Exit Glacier Hike and Harding Icefield Trail, and charming art galleries, this breathtaking place has something for everyone.
 You won’t be short of things to do in Seward but the main reason people visit is to head out on a cruise.
 From here, you get easy access to Kenai Fjords National Park and Resurrection Bay.

 On these cruises, you can spot a variety of wildlife including humpback whales, harbor seals, orcas, sea otters, and sea lions.
 If you keep your eyes peeled you might also spot bald eagles, puffins, and mountain goats as you cruise by!
 As you can see Seward is one of the best places to stay in Alaska for keen wildlife watchers.